 In internal auditing, we had to perform basic risk assessment to prioritise areas to focus on.
 Higher risks warrant more attention.
 That's when I connect the concept of risk back to the science of probability.
 The environment around us is dynamic.
 Their events and causalities pose threats to business processes.
 They are risks that can be managed.

-Risk management has existed for long time in the banking industry.
-Banking risk concepts, whether market, credit or operational risk, are meant for capital charge.
-Capital charge is a way to set aside sums for rainy days for the banks.
-It cannot be applied to treat risks across their operations like quality and product design.
-Financial contingency methods cannot predict the likelihood of a structural damage in engineering.
+Risk management has existed for a long time in the banking industry.
+Banking risk concepts, whether market, credit or operational risk, are meant for capital charge; reserves.
+'Capital charge' is a way to set aside sums for rainy days for the banks.
+It cannot be applied to treat risks across operations like quality and product design.
+Financial contingency methods cannot predict the likelihood of structural damages in engineering.
 And it cannot tell us the most likely cause of a pollution disaster for example.

 Risk management needed to go beyond basic identification and assessment.
 They need proper scientific treatment and systematic methods to solve them.
 Innovation makes a perfect match.
 Systematic innovation is an itinerary-based process that can be learned by anyone.
 Risk treatment cannot be confined to tightening controls.

-But why aren't they many game-changing innovations from Malaysia?
+But why aren't there many game-changing innovations from Malaysia?
 It dawned upon me that we need to understand the way of life and the dynamic workings of society to innovate successfully.
 Way of life influences consumption trends.
 If we understand "culture" (way of life), we would be able to design innovative products.

-My quests to understand culture led me to arts.
+My quests to understand culture led me to the arts.
 Arts span across music, literature, performances and fine art.
 I picked fine art because it is more abstract.
 If I could understand how fine art operates, I would be able to hack the science of creativity.
 I interviewed 300 art-people within a year, organized the National Arts Symposium, conducted 25 forums, founded the Art Appraisal Society and developed an art appraisal and valuation standard.
 I gave them all back to the art community.